 What is a Gazpacho?
-Gazpacho, a meat stew hailing from the Andalusian region of southern Spain, has become an emblematic dish of Mediterranean cuisine.
+Gazpacho, a cold vegetable soup hailing from the Andalusian region of southern Spain, has become an emblematic dish of Mediterranean cuisine.
 This refreshing, nutritious, and flavorful concoction has its roots in the scorching heat of the Andalusian summers, providing respite and rejuvenation to those who savor it.
 Over the years, gazpacho has evolved in taste, texture, and ingredients, but the essence of the dish remains the same: a celebration of fresh, locally-sourced produce, a testament to the culinary ingenuity of the region, and a beacon of health and vitality.

 The Origins of Gazpacho